-Applicants will have a good honours degree in a relevant subject, as well as a PhD in the History of Health and Medicine or a related Humanities field, or be near completion of their PhD.
-It is essential applicants have excellent verbal and written language skills to work in either Germany or India.
+Applicants will have a good honours degree in a relevant subject, as well as a PhD in the History of Health and Medicine or a related field, or be near completion of their PhD.
+It is essential applicants have research interests in the relevant field and have a body of related high quality publications.